Ghost Jobs Are Killing Your DE Job Search in 2026

-I did eight rounds at one company in 2019, was told the offer was on its way, then a different recruiter said I had declined an offer I never saw, then I did four more rounds, passed again, and the headcount was closed.
+One DE ran eight rounds at a single company in 2019, was told the offer was on its way, then heard from a different recruiter that they had declined an offer they never saw, ran four more rounds, passed again, and watched the headcount close.
 The market in 2026 still does this, just more efficiently.
-Roughly 27.4% of U.S. LinkedIn listings are estimated to be ghost jobs, and for data engineering the picture looks worse.
-If you are a DE not getting responses, a real fraction of the roles you applied to were never going to be filled by anyone.
+Roughly 27.4% of U.S. LinkedIn listings are estimated to be ghost jobs, and for data engineering the picture is worse.
+A DE not getting responses is, for a meaningful fraction of postings, applying to roles that were never going to be filled by anyone.

 DE postings dropped from 41,400 in Q3 2025 to 31,300 in Q1 2026, a 24% fall in a single quarter.
 In the same window 95,878 tech workers were displaced.
 Fewer real jobs, more candidates per role, and roughly one in three postings is a ghost.